 Dr. Awwad bin Saleh Al-Awwad, President of the Human Rights Commission, said: “The Human Rights Commission is keen to cooperate with national, regional and international institutions working to enhance and progress efforts to protect human rights.
 The commission aims, through such programs, to integrate an international human rights perspective in the approach of local specialists working to build upon the regional advancement of human rights and the development of localized capacity to support individuals and institutions.”

-Alwaleed Philanthropies supports the enhancement of human rights and social justice infrastructure in Saudi Arabia and across the world.
+Alwaleed Philanthropies "Global" supports the enhancement of human rights and social justice infrastructure in Saudi Arabia and across the world.
 Earlier this year, the Alwaleed Center for Muslim-Christian Understanding (ACMCU) joined the School of Foreign Services at Georgetown University’s Global Anti-Racism Initiative, to provide scholarships for students studying interfaith relations.
 Through these scholarships and a visiting lecture series, ACMCU aims to further understanding of the impact of systematic racism, ultimately contributing to its reversal.

-For four decades, Alwaleed Philanthropies has supported and spent more than 4 billion dollars on social welfare and initiated more than 1000 projects in over +189 countries, managed by 10 Saudi female members, reaching more than 1 billion beneficiaries around the world, regardless of gender, race, or religion.
-Alwaleed Philanthropies collaborates with a range of philanthropic, governmental, and educational organizations to combat poverty, empower women and youth, develop communities, provide disaster relief, and create cultural understanding through education.
+For four decades, Alwaleed Philanthropies "Global" has supported and spent more than 4 billion dollars on social welfare and initiated more than 1000 projects in over +189 countries, managed by 10 Saudi female members, reaching more than 1 billion beneficiaries around the world, regardless of gender, race, or religion.
+Alwaleed Philanthropies "Global" collaborates with a range of philanthropic, governmental, and educational organizations to combat poverty, empower women and youth, develop communities, provide disaster relief, and create cultural understanding through education.